Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Interval reachability of learning-based systems

 This implies that $f^c(z,\eta) \ge \underline{\OF}_{[y,\widehat{y}]}^{\mathrm{con}}(x,\widehat{x},w,\widehat{w})$.
 Similarly, one can show that $f^c(z,\eta) \le \overline{\OF}_{[y,\widehat{y}]}^{\mathrm{con}}(x,\widehat{x},w,\widehat{w})$. \end{proof}

 \begin{remark} \; \begin{enumerate} \item \textit{(Jacobian-based cornered inclusion function):} Theorem~\ref{thm:jacobian-based} provides a localized inclusion function for the closed-loop vector field $f^c$ using the Jacobian-based cornered inclusion function (as in Proposition~\ref{thm:jacobian-basedIF}) for the corner point $(x,u,w)$.
-First, one can obtain different but similar localized inclusion functions using Taylor expansion of $f$ around other corner points such as $(\widehat{x},{u},w)$, $(\widehat{x},\widehat{u},w)$, etc. We omit these results for the sake of brevity.
-Our numerical results show that, in some cases, considering a few corner points and combining the resulting localized inclusion functions using Proposition \ref{prop:intersect} significantly reduces conservatism at low computational expense.
+First, one can obtain different but similar localized inclusion functions using Taylor expansion of $f$ around other corner points such as $(\widehat{x},{u},w)$, $(\widehat{x},\widehat{u},w)$, etc. Our numerical results show that, in some cases, considering a few corner points and combining the resulting localized inclusion functions using Proposition \ref{prop:intersect} significantly reduces conservatism at low computational expense.
 Second, as it is clear from the proof of Theorem~\ref{thm:jacobian-based}, the Jacobian-based cornered inclusion function is particularly well-suited for integrating the neural network bounds into the closed-loop inclusion function and for studying the interaction between the system and the neural network controller.

 \item \textit{(Mixed Jacobian-based inclusion functions):} Theorem~\ref{thm:jacobian-based} uses the Jacobian-based cornered inclusion function (as in Proposition~\ref{thm:jacobian-basedIF}) for the open-loop vector field $f$.
 Alternatively, one can use the mixed Jacobian-based cornered inclusion function (as in Proposition~\ref{thm:mixed}) for the open-loop vector $f$ and obtain a different class of inclusion functions for $f^c$.
 This class of closed-loop inclusion functions can be obtained from~\eqref{eq:jac-inclusion} by replacing $\underline{J}_{[x,\widehat{x}]},\overline{J}_{[x,\widehat{x}]},\underline{J}_{[u,\widehat{u}]},\overline{J}_{[u,\widehat{u}]},\underline{J}_{[w,\widehat{w}]}$, and $\overline{J}_{[w,\widehat{w}]}$ with their counterparts $\underline{M}_{[x,\widehat{x}]},\overline{M}_{[x,\widehat{x}]},\underline{M}_{[u,\widehat{u}]},\overline{M}_{[u,\widehat{u}]},\underline{M}_{[w,\widehat{w}]}$, and $\overline{M}_{[w,\widehat{w}]}$ as defined in Proposition~\ref{thm:mixed} and is demonstrated in the numerical experiments below.
 Our numerical results show that, in most cases, mixed Jacobian-based cornered inclusion functions significantly reduces the conservatism of the over-approximation as compared to their non-mixed counterparts.